03 Aug Yogini – more than a girl making yoga shapes

 Below you will find a beautiful piece taken from Yoni Shakti by Uma Dinsmore-Tuli.
-I’m only part way through this book but already it has introduced me to some truly lovely practices that have taken me on a deeper yoga journey.
+This book has introduced me to some truly lovely practices that have taken me on a deeper yoga journey.
 Yes, just perfect for this time during my pregnancy but I’ve found myself wishing I’d found them many moons ago!

 Through my ongoing studies into the history and philosophical development of yoga over time, I had begun to wonder if women existed in the world of yoga when it began over 2000 years ago.
 And then I opened Uma’s book and WOOSH… like a breath of fresh air.
 Women in yoga didn’t just exist; they were worshiped, honoured and revered.

-So taken from her book, I’d like to share with all my fellow female practitioners, the true meaning behind Yogini.
+So taken from her book, I’d like to share the true meaning behind Yogini.

 The history fits so perfectly with how I feel about my yoga practice, it’s not all pretty, beautiful and easy.
 Just like life at times my practice is raw, with rough edges; it’s honest, harsh, guttural and at times ugly.

-So read on and then wear and use your title with pride ladies; yoga is a powerful and transformational practice, if you allow yourself to explore the magic of the feminine within.
+So read on and then wear and use your title with pride; yoga is a powerful and transformational practice, if you allow yourself to explore the magic of the feminine within.
 Your fearsome powers are a part of a powerful history in yoga.

 “In contemporary yoga studios across the world, the Sanskrit term yogini is most commonly used to mean women who are practicing yoga.
 This is, at one level, what the word literally means, since it is the feminine form of the term yogi: a man who practices yoga.